yduan1115/ChronoPreH/README.md

 Also, there is a pdf file for the result figure generated using FitCat_vi in test/visualization/FitCat_visualization_test

+2. Fit function for a population

+I'm actually thinking to write a loop for this, but this really is not as simple as I thought.
+Takes forever to debug.

 still working on the rest...

 also I'm trying to find a good dataset in R for testing...